Eddie's Million Dollar Cook-Off

-Eddie's Million Dollar Cook-Off is a 2003 Disney Channel Original Movie.
-It debuted on Disney Channel on July 18, 2003.
+Eddie's Million Dollar Cook-Off is a 2003 American comedy television film directed by Paul Hoen, written by Dan Berendsen, and starring Taylor Ball, Orlando Brown, Reiley McClendon, Rose McIver, and Mark L. Taylor.
+It aired on Disney Channel as one of its Original Movies on July 18, 2003.

 Plot

 Eddie Ogden is an eighth grader at Cedar Valley Junior High School, and plays baseball for the Groundhogs, which is coached by his father.
 At the same time, Eddie likes making food, especially his very own "Eddie Dogs", which he preps after every game for him and his friends.

 Holding high expectations for him, Eddie's father wants him to win a scholarship for his baseball skills.
 Though Eddie likes baseball, he discovers an attraction to cooking after watching Bobby Flay on The Food Network.

-When the time comes for him and his friends D.B. and Frankie to sign up for electives, Eddie suggests that they all sign up for computer science, as it is an easy elective.
+When the time comes for him and his friends D.B. and Frankie to sign up for electives, Eddie suggests that they all sign up for computer science, since he believes it is an easy elective.
 Eddie starts to question his choice, however, after he sees the home economics classroom, so he tricks his friends into signing it so they all end up in home economics together.

 Eddie and his friends goof around and get into trouble frequently in class, but Eddie learns of a million dollar cook-off that can get him into a culinary institute.
 He signs up secretly, afraid of what his friends and family will think.
 Surprisingly, his mother learns of Eddie's interest in culinary arts and encourages him to go on.
 When Eddie's teacher announces to the class who is in the finals, everyone is shocked that Eddie actually entered and won.
 As a result, he is teased and humiliated relentlessly by his friends and the kids at school, as well as his brothers.

 Eddie starts spending more time on cooking and less on baseball.
 When his father learns of the cook-off, he is extremely disappointed.
 Eddie repeatedly switches between cooking and baseball as he struggles to decide between pleasing his father and pursuing his dream.
 In the process, he is laughed at and humiliated by nearly everyone, loses all of his friends (except for Hannah who understands what it's like not to be able to live up to a parent's expectations) and displeases his father.

 As it turns out, the day of the baseball finals and the day of the cook-off are the same, leaving Eddie to make the choice to please his father or follow his dreams.
 Eddie stops by the building where the competition is being held, only to find that his idol, Bobby Flay, is hosting.